What does gender mean to you?

 - gender, sexuality and state power

-Many Gender Studies papers can be credited towards other degree programmes, including majors in Anthropology, Film and Media, History, Politics, Philosophy, Sociology and the minor in Criminology.
+Many Gender Studies papers can be credited towards other degree programmes, including majors in Sociology, Film and Media, Politics, Philosophy, and the minor in Criminology.

 - Policy development and analysis